Policies

 Course Requirements

-There course has two different types of homework assignments: practice and assesment.
+There course has two different types of assignments: practice and assesment.

-Practice assignments will mostly require completing activities in the text book.
-Practice assignments will be graded for completion.
-For example, completing 80% of the assignment will receive a score of 80/100.
+- Practice assignments are mostly activities in the textbook completed outside of class and graded for completion.
+E.g., completing 80% of an assignment scores 80/100.

-- Conducting a literature and media review on the topic
+- Conduct a literature and media review on your topic

 - Reflect on your own learning and contributions to the project

-The dates of the assignments and project milestones are listed on the schedule.
+The dates of the assignments and project milestones are listed on the course schedule.

 Grading Policy

-This course's grading is Mandatory Credit/Non-Credit (or Credit/Non), meaning that the course grading that does not result in a letter grade.
+This course's grading is Mandatory Credit/Non-Credit (or Credit/Non), meaning that no letter grades are assigned.

-In order to earn credit for this class, all the criteria below must be met:
+To earn credit for this class, all criteria below must be met:

-- Your average of the assessment assignment in this course must be greater than or equal to 70 (after dropping the two lowest scores).
+- Your average of the assessments must be at least 70 (after dropping the two lowest scores).

-- Your average of the practice assignment in this course must be greater than or equal to 75
+- Your average of the practice assignments must be at least 75

-- Your total project score must be greater than or equal to 75
+- Your total project score must be at least 75

 If you meet all of the above criteria, you will earn credit for this class.
-If you meet only one or two of the above criteria, you will not earn credit for this class.
+If you meet only two or three of the above criteria, you will not earn credit for this class.

 Late Assignments

-You are encouraged to submit practice assignments on the requested deadline but
+You are strongly encouraged to submit practice assignments by the deadline, but may submit up to 48 hours late.

 to make sure that plan is a reasonable and effective so that it supports